alimusa5/Fine-Tuning-Llama-2/README.md

 **Dataset:**

 Any Dataset can be used according to the requirements.
-I have used the Alpaca dataset to fine tune it with Llama-2.
+I have used the Alpaca dataset in this case.